ViciousSquid/Dosidicus/README.md

 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) and watch it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.
-- Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) using Numpy - **does not use Tensorflow or Pytorch**
+- Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) with using Numpy - **does not use Tensorflow or Pytorch**

 🌍 `English`, `Français`, `Español`, `Deutsch`, `中文`, `日本語`, `Millennial` _("Bestie is starving rn")_.